alexaandru/nvim-lspupdate/README.md

 In no particular order:

-- dry run (show but don't actually run the commands);
 - integration tests;
 - add support for github binary releases;
 - make the config configurable by end users (so they can override